 - severe lower back pain

 - bladder and/or bowel disturbance e.g. loss of sensation, leaking urine

 Can I bring a claim for medical negligence?

 Cauda Equina Syndrome is a rare condition and it can be caused without medical negligence - for example by a tumour or trauma.
 But it can also be due to negligent or delayed surgery.
 Often clinical negligence claims are brought due to the delay in diagnosis through an MRI scan or delay in treatment to surgically release the compressed nerves.
 All too often the “red flag” earning warning signs are missed and temporary symptoms can become permanent.

 Our solicitors are on the legal panel for the Cauda Equina Syndrome Association in recognition of our expertise in this area.
 The experience we have in cauda equina syndrome claims means we understand the current legal, medical and practical issues.
 We also have access to the leading experts and Barristers to make sure that we achieve the best possible outcome for you.

 We understand that day-to-day life with cauda equina syndrome can be very hard.
 You may need care and assistance with ‘normal’ activities, be forced to give up your employment and be unable to lead a full and active life.
 If you have cauda equina syndrome and need practical help and support, please contact the Cauda Equina Syndrome Association helpline on 03335 777 113.

 Your trusted legal partners

-We are here to make sure that you get the best legal advice possible and to secure the maximum compensation for your injury and loss.
+We are here to make sure that you get the best legal advice possible and to secure the maximum compensation for your claim for injury and loss.
 We’ll help you to navigate the future, guaranteeing that you have the funds you need to cover all your future medical, equipment and care needs.
 Contact us today.